A-Aragon/A-Aragon.github.io/content/authors/admin/_index.md

 ---

-## About Me

-Hi, I’m Ana — a biologist diving into the fascinating world of bioinformatics.
+## Hi, I’m Ana — a biologist diving into the fascinating world of bioinformatics.
 As you explore this space, you’ll get to know me a bit better and hopefully discover something new or spark a bit of curiosity along the way!